- Home

 New Business Plan Risk Assessment

-All new business and project plans that are brought for deliberation to the Board of Directors and the Executive Committee, which is the advisory body to the president, Sumitomo Forestry conducts risk assessment for the following categories, taking into account the entire supply chain.
+All new business and project plans that are brought for deliberation to the Board of Directors and the Executive Committee, which is the advisory body to the president, Sumitomo Forestry conducts risk assessment for the following categories, considering the entire supply chain.
 If a risk is confirmed, a report is made regarding the risk and measures to deal with it, which is used to determine implementation.
-In addition, the same risk assessment is recommended for new business projects that are not brought for deliberation to these meetings because they can be implemented under the jurisdiction of the respective division or affiliated company.
-In fiscal year 2021, 15 new businesses and projects were discussed.
+In addition, the same risk assessment is recommended for new business projects that are not brought for deliberation to these meetings because they can be implemented under the jurisdiction of the respective Division or affiliated company.
+In fiscal year 2023, 17 new businesses and projects were discussed.
+With regard to GHG emission risks in particular, we plan to add items to the checklist to understand specific figures for the purpose of reducing emissions.

 Environmental Aspects |